 Based on my trips there, I’ve put together a few tips and my favorite stops.
 Here’s how to plan your Big Sur itinerary and where to stop on Big Sur.
 You can easily do a Big Sur day trip from San Francisco or decide to extend your time and stay for a few days.

-Planning a Big Sur Road Trip
+Tips for Planning a Big Sur Road Trip

 Here are a few helpful tips for driving down to Big Sur.